joeportela/pyxrk/README.md

 # pyxrk
 Python package for reading .xrk files.
-It wraps much of the functionality from the rust library [xdrk](https://github.com/bmc-labs/xdrk) while adding some convenience functionality.
+The `Run` class can be used to turn .xrk data files into pyarrow Tables.

 ---